 - Go for a walk down streets you haven’t explored before, pay attention to the sounds, sights, and smells.

-- Write, whether it be poems, song lyrics, short stories, find a way to express your story through a new lens.
+- Write, whether it be poems, song lyrics, or short stories, and find a way to express your story through a new lens.
 Don’t stop to critique and read, just let your imagination go, dream, and write.

-- Paint, draw, sketch—just like writing.
+- Paint, draw sketch—just like writing.
 It doesn’t have to be perfect or gallery-ready.
 Let your creative juices flow.